viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 Before deploying MCCE to a Windows host machine, ensure that the host machine meets all [requirements](mcc-enterprise-prerequisites.md), and that you have [created and configured your MCC Azure resource](https://aka.ms/mccent-create-resources).

-## Steps to deploy MCCE to Windows
+## Steps to deploy MCCE cache node to Windows

 1. Within the Azure portal, navigate to the "Provisioning" tab of your cache node and copy the provisioning command.
 1. Download the provisioning package using the button at the top of the Cache Node Configuration page and extract the package onto the host machine.